FANGS and BATS sell-off spooks world stocks

-Europe had touched a record high on Monday but more than 2% falls on London’s FTSE, Frankfurt’s DAX and the CAC 40 in Paris turned it into a sea of red ahead of what looked like being another down day on Wall Street. [.EU]
+Europe had touched a record high on Monday but more than 2% falls on London's FTSE (.FTSE), Frankfurt's DAX (.GDAXI) and the CAC 40 in Paris (.FCHE) turned it into a sea of red ahead of what looked like being another down day on Wall Street.

-Asia had been brutal overnight too with 3% tumbles on Japan’s Nikkei and Hong Kong’s Hang Seng giving Asia’s main regional equity gauges their worst day in nearly two months.
+Asia had been brutal overnight too with 3% tumbles on Japan's Nikkei (.N225) and Hong Kong's Hang Seng (.HSI) giving Asia's main regional equity gauges (.MIAPJ0000PUS) their worst day in nearly two months.

-Talk of tighter regulation from Beijing had sent Chinese tech heavyweights Baidu, Alibaba Tencent, collectively dubbed the BATs, down more than 3%.
-Food delivery major Meituan had tumbled as much as 9.8% to wipe nearly $30 billion off its value for the week.
+Talk of tighter regulation from Beijing had sent Chinese tech heavyweights Baidu (9888.HK), Alibaba (9988.HK) Tencent (0700.HK), collectively dubbed the BATs, down more than 3%.
+Food delivery major Meituan (3690.HK) had tumbled as much as 9.8% to wipe nearly $30 billion off its value for the week.

-It all followed Monday’s 3.6% slump in the FANG+ index of U.S. megacap tech firms which had seen electric car pioneer Tesla skid 6.4% and Apple and Google both fall roughly 2.5%. [.N]
+It all followed Monday's 3.6% slump in the FANG+ index of U.S. megacap tech firms (.NYFANG) which had seen electric car pioneer Tesla (TSLA.O) skid 6.4% and Apple (.APPL.O) and Google (GOOGL.O) both fall roughly 2.5%.

 "The underlying driver is that there is still a rotation out of duration (higher interest rate) sensitive parts of the market and this is why tech stocks are coming under pressure now," said Mizuho's Head of multi-asset strategy Peter Chatwell.